Hear about China’s growing influence on startups at Disrupt SF 2017

 In an effort to make Disrupt more accessible, the show will feature simultaneous translation from English to Chinese at no charge to all show attendees.
 We will also have a Chinese language program guide and Chinese-speaking volunteers.

-Email DisruptCH@TechCrunch.com if you have questions about attending or sponsoring Disrupt.
+Email DisruptCH@TechCrunch.com if you are a chinese-language speaker and have questions about attending or sponsoring Disrupt.
 You can expect a response in 1-2 days in Chinese.

-General admission tickets are now available at an early bird discount rate.
+General admission tickets are now available at an early-bird discount rate.
 Exhibit and sponsorship packages are also available.
 We hope to see you there.

 0